strict-lang/strict.dev/docs/For.md

 	count.Increment
 count
   ```
-You can also iterate through elements without specifying any ending condition or indices:
+You can also iterate through the elements without specifying any ending condition or indices:
 ```
 let reversedList List(Generic)
 	let index = 0